 Benefits and Risks of Vaginal Birth After Cesarean

 C-sections account for almost a third of all first births in the United States.
 The success rate of VBACs is between 60 to 80 percent.
-VBAC often carries fewer risks than a repeat cesarean and offers a shorter recovery time and hospital stay, better bonding with your baby, and a higher chance of successful breastfeeding.
+VBAC often carries fewer risks than a repeat cesarean and can offer a shorter recovery time and hospital stay, and a higher chance of successful breastfeeding.
 If you plan on having more children, being able to have a successful VBAC will also decrease your risks of placental problems associated with multiple c-sections.

 However, a failed trial of labor that results in an emergency c-section is often riskier than a repeat planned c-section.
 Emergency c-sections carry a risk of uterine rupture, which can be life-threatening.
 The risk is low, occurring in about 1% of women attempting a vaginal birth after cesarean.